 Explore on Your Own

-Ocean Floor Adventures
+Your Ocean Floor Adventure

 To fully experience the breathtaking power of the Bay of Fundy, you’ll want to experience both low and high tide.
 Pass the six hours between tides enjoying our short walking trails, picnic areas, and interpretive displays, then exploring attractions of the local community – from museums and art galleries to world-famous tidal bore rafting.